 The total Pupil Premium that we have been allocated for 2019-2020 is £415,238.40

-Schools are free to spend the money as we believe is most appropriate to assist the groups of students identified.
-It is understood that schools are best-placed to identify what will work better for the students within their care, where different strategies might be more effective than others.
+Schools are free to spend the money in ways they believe are most appropriate to assist the groups of students identified.
+It is understood that schools are best placed to identify what will work better for the students within their care, where different strategies might be more effective than others.

-We focus our spending on three key areas: Quality teaching, intervention and wider strategies & opportunities.
+We focus our spending on three key areas: quality teaching, intervention, and wider strategies and opportunities.
 We utilise a wide range of strategies within these three areas to help us improve performance within the identified groups.
-We ensure that we use up to date research and data to decide on what strategies to implement to ensure that we are responding to the needs of our students; these can include recommendations from published sources, such as the Education Endowment Foundation, Teaching and Learning Toolkit and relevant literature.
+We ensure that we use up-to-date research and data to decide which strategies to implement to ensure that we are responding to the needs of our students; these can include recommendations from published sources, such as the Education Endowment Foundation, Teaching and Learning Toolkit and relevant literature.

 Wider Strategies & Opportunities

-We are accountable for how we decide to spend the additional funding and for how effective our plans have been to help the groups of students achieve.
-This is why we are constantly monitoring and evaluating our strategies to ensure that we respond to our students needs appropriately.
+We are accountable for how we decide to spend the additional funding and for how effective our plans have been in helping the groups of students achieve.
+This is why we are constantly monitoring and evaluating our strategies to ensure that we respond to our students' needs appropriately.